slott56/navtools/docs/analysis.rst

 for fine-grained analysis of sailing performance.

 This module includes three groups of components.

 The `Input Parsing`_ group is the functions and a namedtuple that acquire input from the GPX or CSV file.

+The application processing components consume track data and computes derived values including distances, times, and rates.

-Finally, the `Command-Line Interface`_ components are used to build a proper command-line application.
+The :ref:`analysis.cli` components are used to build a proper command-line application.

 Input Parsing
 ===============